-Blood spread bacterial infection
+Blood spread bacterial infections

-and disease in dogs
+and diseases in dogs

-Thus, putting every tissue and/or organ that has a blood supply at risk from infection.
+Thus, putting every tissue and or organ that has a blood supply at risk from infection.

 Here is a list of the major organs together with a synopsis of what happens to each organ when infected with bacteria from a dog's mouth.